-One of the great things about Kalshi is that, unlike traditional sportsbooks, you're not really competing against "the house" but more against decentralized peers.
-For those that don't know, "courtsiding" means being physically present at a sporting event and betting on things you see live before they're priced into the market.
-Obviously sportsbooks want to prevent this because it's clear adverse selection, so they've all instituted delays where a bet goes on hold for a couple of seconds, and if the odds shift too much in that window, it doesn't go through.
+One of the great things about Kalshi is that, unlike traditional sportsbooks, you're not really competing against "the house" but instead against decentralized peers.
+For those unfamiliar, courtsiding is the act of betting on events you see live before they're priced into the market.
+Sportsbooks have a strong incentive to prevent this because it gives you an information advantage, so they've all instituted delays where a bet goes on hold for a couple of seconds, and if the odds shift too much in that window, the bet gets voided.

-I built a program that turns hotkey presses into trades.
-Up arrow → Python grabs the live ask price off the Kalshi WebSocket → signs a buy order with my private key → fires it at Kalshi → fills instantly or not at all, all roughly in 100–200ms.
-A friend and I went to a Prairie View A&M at Texas Southern basketball game as a first test, and it worked.
-We walked out up over a hundred bucks after the game went to overtime.
-It was a proof of concept that while markets react fast, we can react faster, and if we scale up our sizing we can make legitimate money.
-The problem with basketball is that it's too continuous.
-You want a sport where win probabilities swing dramatically on a single play, and with basketball you're basically hoping the game is tied in the final two minutes.
-Baseball is the perfect sport for this, since run scoring always produces an immediate swing in win probability.
+So I decided to try it myself and built a program to execute trades as fast as possible.
+Press a hotkey and Python grabs the ask price off the Kalshi WebSocket, signs a buy order with my private key, and it fills instantly or not at all, all roughly in 50–100ms.
+A friend and I went to the Prairie View A&M versus Texas Southern basketball game as a first test and walked out a hundred bucks up after the game went to overtime.
+It proved we could react faster than the market, and if we scaled up our sizing we could make legitimate money.
+The problem with basketball is that the win probabilities move too continuously.
+You want a sport where the odds swing dramatically on a single play, and with basketball we needed the game to be tied in the final three minutes for our efforts to be worthwhile.
+Baseball is the better sport for this, since scoring a run always produces a sudden swing in win probability.

-I was skeptical this would scale to MLB, as stadium Wi-Fi is notoriously bad, and MLB draws enough sportsbook interest that the markets are genuinely faster and more liquid than anything we'd dealt with.
+I was skeptical this would scale to MLB, as stadium Wi-Fi is notoriously bad, and MLB probably draws enough sportsbook interest that the markets would be faster and more liquid than anything we'd dealt with.

 But we went to Opening Day anyway, and much to my surprise, we walked out with about six hundred dollars in profit.
 Daikin Park has great Wi-Fi, and the market was surprisingly slow because there's a lot of retail volume.
-The Sam Houston basketball game had a faster market.
+Even Sam Houston basketball games had a faster market.

 You can probably tell that if this did actually work long term, I wouldn't be here writing about it.
-But this exercise taught me a ton about trading from first principles that I think is genuinely interesting.
+But this exercise taught me a ton about trading from first principles.

 One of our biggest challenges was exiting positions.
 The same way everyone wants to buy options but nobody naturally sells them, retail traders love to buy "yes" rather than sell.
 This means market makers are providing much more liquidity on the asks than the bids.